synctera/client-libraries-go/docs/AddVendorAccountFailure.md

 NewAddVendorAccountFailureWithDefaults instantiates a new AddVendorAccountFailure object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVendorAccountId

-`func (o *AddVendorAccountFailure) GetVendorAccountId() string`

-GetVendorAccountId returns the VendorAccountId field if non-nil, zero value otherwise.

-### GetVendorAccountIdOk

-`func (o *AddVendorAccountFailure) GetVendorAccountIdOk() (*string, bool)`

-GetVendorAccountIdOk returns a tuple with the VendorAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVendorAccountId

-`func (o *AddVendorAccountFailure) SetVendorAccountId(v string)`

-SetVendorAccountId sets VendorAccountId field to given value.

 ### GetReason